To review your child support assessment, your special circumstances must fit under 1 or more of these 11 grounds (reasons).

 If the situation relates to the other parent or children, you'll need all of these things to apply.

-• If the other parent is earning less than they’re capable of, provide details of internet searches showing available jobs and pay rates for jobs they could do.
+- If the other parent is earning less than they’re capable of, provide details showing this - for example, internet searches showing available jobs they are qualified to do.

-• Your financial details – for example, a completed statement of financial position (IR590).
+- Your financial details – for example, a completed Statement of financial position - IR178.

 This ground applies if you have previously made payments, transfers or settlements to any other person and specifically for the child’s benefit.
 The payments need to have been made before the child support assessment.